- (Of a person) having a round, plump appearance: a roly-poly young boyMore example sentences

 - The roly-poly, laughing baby who, come to think of it, looks remarkably like a little Buddha.

-- 1 (also roly-poly pudding) [mass noun] British A pudding made of a sheet of suet pastry covered with jam or fruit, formed into a roll, and steamed or baked: a nice bit of jam roly-polyMore example sentences
+- A sweet pastry dough covered with jam or fruit, formed into a roll, and boiled, steamed, or baked.More example sentences

 - The list of puddings included deep pan apple pie, jam roly-poly and treacle sponge.